lucasIov/lucasIov/README.md

-# hello there hi'm Lucas
+# hello there
+hi'm Lucas a french dev